 Operation of motor vehicles on University property is a privilege granted by the University.
 It may be withdrawn at any time if you fail to comply with the rules and regulations set forth.
 Failure to comply may also result in your vehicle being towed from campus at your expense.
 This applies to any vehicle whether it is a car, truck, van or a motorcycle.

 University parking is available to all employees, faculty and eligible students.
 Visitors and those persons who conduct business with the University will be directed to park in the Hawks' Landing Parking Facility (see below for further information).
 Availability is on a first come, first served basis, if you are eligible.
 To be eligible to park on campus you must obtain a University parking permit.
 Resident freshmen and sophomore students are not permitted parking privileges, including temporary permits, under any circumstances (see Student Vehicle Policy below).

 Handicapped persons who have a State-issued disability parking placard or registration plate for their vehicles must obtain a University parking permit to park their vehicles on University property in the spaces reserved for handicapped parking.
 State-issued handicapped identification alone does not permit parking on University property.
 Students and employees who are temporarily handicapped due to accidents etc. must also obtain state-issued temporary disability placards before applying for an SJU handicapped permit.
 Information for the State of Pennsylvania can be found at http://www.dmv.state.pa.us/registration/pwd_plate.shtml.
 Information for the State of New Jersey can be found at http://www.state.nj.us/mvc/Vehicle/HandicappedPlates.htm.

-Parking permits can be purchased online.
+Parking permits must be purchased online.
 Eligible students and employees should to go www.sju.edu and sign onto the NEST.
 There is a link in the Public Safety block on the Administrative Services page to purchase your decal.
 Permits will still be sold on a first come, first served basis.
 Employees and students who have unpaid parking violations from the previous year will not be permitted to purchase a parking permit until all charges have been settled.

 The yearly parking permit fees for the 2016-2017 academic year are as follows: